 If you only give your new support agent typical tasks or cases that you’ve already worked through, they’ll be lacking in motivation and won’t see the goal in solving that case.
 Cases like that carry no practical use, they’re set artificially and abstracted from the real customers.
 Try to give your new agent an opportunity to help your customer in real-time with a voice call.
 This way, your agent will train their communication skills, learn how to solve problems, and find useful information.

 Systematize theoretical information

 Don’t forget about the theoretical aspect of the training.
 And don’t just pile up every bit of information your agent may ever need on them at once — let them freely use their time to study.
 Set a checkpoint at which you’ll test your agent for how good they’ve learned theoretical information, this test may be taken in a form of conversation.

-Dashly support team keep their theoretical basis in Trello cards, one card for one week.
-For each week, new agent is given several topics with links to the articles they have to examine.
+Dashly support team keeps their theoretical basis in Trello cards, one card for one week.
+For each week, the new agent is given several topics with links to the articles they have to examine.
 That gives the candidate space to switch from one article to another.